chaoss/community/media-and-outreach/chaosscast.md

 ### Audience

-Anyone interested in open source community and project metrics, including OSPO managers, Community Managers, open source Maintainers, Linux Foundation Employees, Community Members, DevRel managers
+Anyone interested in open source community and project metrics, including OSPO managers, community managers, open source maintainers, Linux Foundation employees, community members, DevRel managers, and other data enthusiasts.

 ### Scope

 * \[Include\] Interviews with people who do metrics for their community, project, foundation, or company
 * \[Include\] Use cases, metrics that matter in specific industries \(e.g., high regulated environments as banks\)
-* \[Include\] coverage of metrics platforms not considered for future integration into CHAOSS
+* \[Include\] coverage of metrics platforms not considered for future integration into CHAOSS only if they have some relevance for CHAOSS
-* \[Include\] non-OSS markets such as marketing brand communities and corporate social circles
 * \[Include\] active calls for experiments and/or data sets for ongoing case studies?
+* \[Exclude\] non-OSS markets such as marketing brand communities and corporate social circles
 * \[Exclude\] quantitative data metrics not related to communities but having much to do with general measurement including ROASS and Paid ad traffic
 * \[Exclude\] developing situations and case studies that are more recent than one month or still ongoing